There’s no doubt that the last US Presidential election was a media frenzy to the max.

 Almost everywhere you look – TV stations, online news sites, newswires, blogs, Twitter, Facebook, LinkedIn, YouTube – all media channels were glued to the election as results trickled in.

-On the other hand, they can also be so powerful that other events can pale into comparison or oblivion when they occur at the same time.
+On the other hand, they can also be so powerful that other events can pale into comparison when they occur at the same time.

 Let’s have a look at some of these useful and handy tips to increase your media coverage and exposure during high-impact events: